twinnydotdev/twinny/docs/gateway.md

 - [Access keys and the shared token](#access-keys-and-the-shared-token)
 - [Team policy](#team-policy) — what connected extensions enforce; a licence feature
 - [Recording](#recording) — keeping request content for review and training; a licence feature
+- [Plugins](#plugins) — GitHub and GitLab pull requests, reviewed by your own models; a licence feature
 - [Running in Docker](#running-in-docker)
 - [Plans, seats and the licence](#plans-seats-and-the-licence)
 - [Usage records](#usage-records)